-I am a second-year Ph.D. student at Carnegie Mellon University, School of Computer Science, advised by Ken Koedinger and Joshua Sunshine.
+I am a third-year Ph.D. student at Carnegie Mellon University, School of Computer Science, advised by Ken Koedinger and Joshua Sunshine.
 Prior to joining CMU, I graduated from Columbia University, where I studied Computer Science.

 I am interested in human-computer interaction, programming languages, and visualization.
 I am fascinated by how well-designed languages enable people to succinctly express abstract ideas in various domains, and how visual representations help people understand and reason about them.
 I aspire to help people understand the abstract world by designing and building powerful, useable languages and tools.